 }

-Here, the method is resolved at runtime based on the actual object (Dog
+Here, the method is resolved at runtime based on the actual object (Dog), not the reference type (Animal).

 🧠Summary Table